sbfrusho/sbfrusho/README.md

 - 💡 I love working on **real-world projects** that solve problems and deliver impact
 - 📚 I also have a strong foundation in **Machine Learning**, **Computer Vision**, and **Backend (Laravel, MySQL)**
 - 🎓 Final year student at the **University of Rajshahi**, Department of CSE
-- 📝 My thesis: **"Improved Faster R-CNN for Object Detection in Remote Sensing Images"**
+- 📝 My thesis: **"Enhancing Remote Sensing Object Detection using RetinaNet"**
 - ✉️ Reach me at: **rushocseru28@gmail.com**

 ---